How to Establish a Pro Bono Program for a Government Office

 - What can you do differently to ensure that clients are receiving the best quality legal representation?

 8. Publicize the project.
 You can use a variety of methods such as:

-- distributing the newly written pro bono policy to all attorneys
+- ensuring the pro bono policy is disseminated to all attorneys

 - developing and distributing a newsletter

 - placing notices in bar association and other relevant publications